Making sure working families share in the prosperity of a New Pittsburgh

 Pittsburgh is at a critical moment.
 We have an opportunity to be a national leader, not just in terms of economic revival, but equitable development that puts people first.
 To be truly livable, the revitalization of Pittsburgh must include both the high-tech and the service sectors of the economy, while lifting up every neighborhood in the city.

-Action United, Clean Water Action, Group Against Smog and Pollution (GASP), Hill District Consensus Group, Just Harvest, Pennsylvania Interfaith Impact Network (PIIN), SEIU 32BJ, SEIU Healthcare PA, Sierra Club, Unite HERE Local 57, United Food and Commercial Workers Local 23, United Steelworkers International
+Clean Water Action, Group Against Smog and Pollution (GASP), Hill District Consensus Group, Just Harvest, Pennsylvania Interfaith Impact Network (PIIN), SEIU 32BJ, SEIU Healthcare PA, Sierra Club, Unite HERE Local 57, United Food and Commercial Workers Local 1776 Keystone State, United Steelworkers International